askari0102/devops26-dumbways-muwahidunasykari/Week 4/README.md

 **Auto renew cert with Cron**

 Can't.
 With wildcard cert you need Cloudflare API to auto renew the TXT record.
-Without it you need to manually add TXT record every 90 days, defeats the whole purpose of automation.
+Without it you need to manually add TXT record every 90 days, defeats the whole point of automation.

 **Adding "test" stage to frontend and backend**